Gwennid/africa-wgs-abc/ABC/fsc-simulations/readme.md

 We simulated genetic datasets with fastsimcoal2 (Excoffier and Foll, [2011](https://doi.org/10.1093/bioinformatics/btr124), Excoffier et al., [2013](https://doi.org/10.1371/journal.pgen.1003905)).
 The genetic model was based on the model in (Jay et al., [2019](https://doi.org/10.1093/molbev/msz038)).

 Vectors of parameters were generated with a custom Python script.

-The templates (.tpl) as well as the vectors of parameters for each model are in the subfolder "continuous" and "pulse".
+For each simulation, a fastsimcoal input file (.est) was created by taking the values in a vector and replace the placeholders in the template .est file.
+The resulting .est file was fed to fastsimcoal together with the template (.tpl) file.
+The .tpl files, the templates .est, as well as the vectors of parameters for each model are in the subfolder `continuous` and `pulse`.

 The outputs from fastsimcoal, in .arp format, were converted to plink TPED format and to a set of Python objects in order to calculate summary statistics.
 This is done with script `xxx`.